-Anatomy and Physiology Sequence Options
+\Anatomy and Physiology Sequence Options

-806-177 General Anatomy & Physiology (or 806-207 Anatomy & Physiology 1) is an admission requirement and must be completed prior to placement on the waiting list.
+806-177 General Anatomy & Physiology is an admission requirement and must be completed prior to placement on the waiting list.
 Students must complete 806-177 General Anatomy & Physiology and 806-179 Advanced Anatomy & Physiology as graduation requirements.
 Students planning to transfer to a four year university may choose to take the sequence of 806-207 Anatomy & Physiology 1 and 806-208 Anatomy & Physiology 2.

 If a student does not enroll in any courses at CVTC for two or more consecutive semesters, the student will be required to reapply with Admissions.
 Students must abide by any changes in admission requirements and degree requirements.
-Unsuccessful completion of any first semester course (except Advanced A & P or A & P 2) will prevent a student from continuing in the program, resulting in the need to reapply to the program.
+Unsuccessful completion of any first semester course will prevent a student from continuing in the program, resulting in the need to reapply to the program.